predibase/llm_distillation_playbook/README.md

 - Expect some toil and guesswork.
 - Optimize for iteration speed (simple -> complex, small -> large)

 The following suggestions came about as we tried to crystalize our own approach to fine-tuning LLMs.
-This is far from a comprehensive list, but here are some of our favorites.
+This is far from a comprehensive list, but here are some of our favorite ideas for exploration.

 | Category               | Idea                                | Impact to Quality | Impact to Speed | Complexity | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ---------------------- | ----------------------------------- | ----------------- | --------------- | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |